A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Introduction

 \section{Introduction}

-Species sampling problems (SSPs) refer to a vast class of statistical problems, of which the estimation of the number of unseen species is arguably the most popular example \citep{Goo(56),Efr(76),Bun(93),Lij(07),Orl(17)}.
-Consider $n\geq1$ observable samples from a generic population of individuals, with each individual taking a value in a (possibly infinite) discrete space of symbols or species.
+Species sampling problems (SSPs) refer to a vast class of statistical problems, of which the estimation of the number of unseen species is arguably the most popular example \citep{Goo(56),Efr(76),Lij(07),Orl(17)}.
+Consider $n\geq1$ observable samples from a generic population of individuals, with each individual taking a value in a (possibly infinite) discrete space of symbols or species' labels.
 The unseen-species problem assumes that observable samples are modeled as a random sample $(X_{1},\ldots,X_{n})$ from an unknown discrete distribution $p$, and calls for estimating

 namely the number of hitherto unseen symbols that would be observed if $m\geq1$ additional samples $(X_{n+1},\ldots,X_{n+m})$ were collected from the same distribution.
-In general, SSPs comprise of generalizations or refinements of the unseen-species problem, calling for the estimation of (discrete) functionals of the species' composition of unobservable samples, e.g. missing mass, discovery probabilities, unseen species with prevalences and coverages of prevalence.
-We refer to \citet{Den(19)} and \citet{Bal(22)} for up-to-date reviews of SSPs, both in methods and applications, mostly in the field of biological sciences but also in machine learning, electrical engineering, theoretical computer science and information theory.
+SSPs comprise of generalizations or refinements of the unseen-species problem, calling for the estimation of (discrete) functionals of the species' composition of unobservable samples, e.g. missing mass, discovery probabilities, unseen species with prevalences and coverages of prevalence.
+We refer to \citet{Den(19)} and \citet{Bal(22)} for reviews of SSPs, both in methods and applications, mostly in the field of biological sciences but also in machine learning, electrical engineering, computer science and information theory.

-A common feature of SSPs is that species' labels identifying the $X_{i}$'s are immaterial in the definition of the functional of interest, as for instance in \eqref{unseen_ssp}, thus making SSPs ``invariant" to species labelling.
-Such a feature is at the core of the development of the Bayesian nonparametric (BNP) approach to SSPs \citep{Lij(07),Lij(08),Fav(09),Fav(13)}, which relies on the specification of a (nonparametric) prior $\mathscr{P}$ for the unknown distribution $p$, i.e.
+A common feature of SSPs is that species' labels identifying the $X_{i}$'s are immaterial in the definition of the functional of interest, as for instance in \eqref{unseen_ssp}, thus making SSPs ``invariant" to species labeling.
+Such a feature is at the core of the Bayesian nonparametric (BNP) approach to SSPs \citep{Lij(07),Lij(08),Fav(09),Fav(13)}, which relies on the specification of a (nonparametric) prior $\mathscr{P}$ for the unknown distribution $p$, i.e.